pairing4good/java-learning-two/README.md

 - use dot operator to see members of this object

 ## TextBox Class
-- TextBoxTest.shouldReturnNull_WhenTextNotSet returns null because String is a reference type instead of a primative type.
+- TextBoxTest.shouldReturnNull_WhenTextNotSet returns null because String is a reference type instead of a primitive type.
 String is a reference type and is set to null by default.
 - TextBoxTest.shouldThrowException_WhenCallingMethodOnNull will throw an NPE if call a method on null
 - If you initialize TextBox.text to empty string it will never be null.

+## Memory Allocation
+- Heap: Objects
+- Stack: Primitives and short-lived variable
+- temp variables are on the stack and reference the object on the heap
--
+- TextBoxTest.shouldReferenceSameInstance